The Pilgrimage Traveler is on a Spiritual Journey to a New Way of Being

 The Pilgrim's Purpose

-The purpose of a pilgrim's travel to a particular sacred site may be singular, or it may be many fold, depending on the intent of the individual and/or the group.
 The seeker is seeking to discover something out of the ordinary, something that is missing in his or her life.
 Traveling to foreign places and foreign lands jolts one out of the everyday, the routine and the mundane.

-In order for the pilgrimage traveler to be successful, he/she must move beyond their usual perceptions and be willing to open wide their senses to see, feel, touch and experience, not just the place, but the journey in a new way.
-It is perceptually seeing with new eyes, hearing with new ears, feeling in a new way, and spending the amount of time needed to open to these new experiences of the holy place.
+In order for the pilgrimage traveler to be successful, he/she must move beyond their usual perceptions.
+They must be willing to open wide their senses to see, feel, touch and experience, not just the place, but the journey in a new way.

-For the pilgrim, the purpose is the search for personal transformation.
-In fact, one of the most insightful experiences of my life came when I discovered that you can have a spiritual journey and personal transformation, without ever going anywhere!
-This is a pilgrimage-in-place and can be just as effective as an actual journey.
+One of the most insightful experiences of my life came when I discovered that you can have a spiritual journey and personal transformation, without ever going anywhere!
+This pilgrimage-in-place is just as effective as an actual journey.

 "Seeing" With New Eyes as a Pilgrimage Traveler

-If a journey is truly a spiritual journey, what happens if you set your camera aside for awhile?
+If a journey is truly a inner journey, what happens if you set your camera aside for awhile?
 What happens when you arrive at the spiritual site at sunrise or sunset?
 What if you meditated at a site, or did Yoga?
 What if you read extensively about the history of the sacred place and the human experiences there, both past and present?

-As I toured the grounds, and the chapel, seeing all the offerings of talismans, rosaries, and crosses, how could I not feel the energy and emotions of the thousands of supplicants over the years who cried to God for healing, through eating the holy dirt, drinking it in water, or smearing the holy dirt on themselves?
+Pilgrims come to the Santuario, seeking healing by eating the holy dirt, drinking it in water, or smearing it on themselves.
 I did not care what my belief was, I just basked in this energy of faith.
 And yes, I took some dirt for myself, just in case I needed it in the future!

-Spiritual travel is about going out to go in as John Muir, the great naturalist, likes to say.
-The pilgrimage traveler is open to inner discovery through outer awareness.
 Experiencing the jolt of the unfamiliarity in the outer environment when you travel, causes you to examine yourself internally, doesn't it?
 Walking long distances also brings your mind to an internal place of contemplation, doesn't it?

-When you journey as a pilgrimage traveler, you open yourself to a new way of experiencing the sacred site.
-Instead of insulating yourself with familiar food, hotel chains, resorts and experiences, you open yourself to feel all the sensations of being in the new place.
-If you are willing to open all your senses to become vulnerable, this can be a life-altering experience.
-The Pilgrim is opening him/herself, indeed to a new way of being.
+Instead of insulating yourself with familiar food, hotel chains, resorts and experiences, you open yourself to feel all the sensations of being in the new situation.
+If you are willing to open all your senses to become vulnerable, this will be a life-altering experience.

 Your Opinion Matters!
 Comments